NCIP/gdc-docs/docs/Encyclopedia/Ready_for_Approval/Data_Submitter.md

 ### Additional Data Submitter Roles

-After all project data is uploaded and reviewed, the data submitter can release the data for distribution and submit the data to the GDC for harmonization.
+After all project data is uploaded and reviewed, the data submitter can release and/or submit the project.
+Releasing the project gives the GDC permission to distribute data to users.
+Submitting the project verifies that the data has been reviewed and is ready for harmonization.

 ## References ##
 1. [Requesting Data Submission](https://gdc.cancer.gov/node/633/)